 If you want a (slightly) cheaper option then we recommend Rancho del Zocalo or the French Market for a counter-service option.
 Rancho del Zocalo serves Mexican food while French Market is Creole inspired.
 There’s also the corn dog option or a classic Disneyland Chimichanga but we prefer going some place to relax and sit down for a while.

-After lunch, take a tour through Galaxy’s Edge in the daylight if you haven’t already been there for the Rise of the Resistance virtual queue.
+After lunch, take a tour through Galaxy’s Edge in the daylight if you haven’t already.
 We’ll be back at night but it’s worth seeing in the daylight too!
 Afterwards head back to Fantasyland for a ride on it’s a small world.
-To complete all of the lands in Disneyland, make your way over to Toontown and check on Roger Rabbit’s wait time.
-If it’s more than 25 minutes, come back for it later at night.
-Exploring Toontown for a few minutes, with the visual gags is probably worth it even though it is easily the worst land in the park.
-On the way back from Toontown, check the wait times on any Fantasyland attractions that you skipped earlier, as well as Mad Tea Party.
+Check the wait times on any Fantasyland attractions that you skipped earlier, as well as Mad Tea Party, afterwards.

 At this point, it’s time to wind down a little bit.
 The whole day has been on the go, aside from lunch, and it’s time to sit and get out of the heat.
 We’ll start this journey at the front of the park with Great Moments with Mr. Lincoln, a classic attraction full of Disney history.
 After this, walk over to Adventureland for another classic, Walt Disney’s Enchanted Tiki Room.
 Grab a Dole Whip while you wait for the show to start and then enjoy birds singing those sweet and catchy melodies.